JonathanMEdwards/subtext10/doc/language.md

   * 2
 }
 ```
-Like all blocks, a `do` block is a series of items, which we call _statements_.
+Like all blocks, a `do` block is an array of items, which we call _statements_.
 In this example there are three statements, one per line, and they are output items whose value is calculated from their formula.
 Unlike in previous examples, these are anonymous outputs, lacking a name and the following `=`.

 The first statement is just a reference to `x` but the last two statements are calls without a preceding input value: `+ 1` and `* 2`.
 In that case the value of the previous statement is used as the left input.
 We can see this as the value of statements flowing downward from the result of one formula into the start of the next formula.
 The result is the bottom value, which becomes the value of `y`.
 Note how this downward dataflow corresponds exactly to the rightward dataflow in the formula `x + 1 + 2`, with the result being the final value on the right.
 Thus data flows in formulas from left to right, and in outlined blocks from top to bottom.
 This matchs the reading order of English prose.

-A formula is a single-line representation of a `do` block, but it will only look like a series of infix calls when the `do` block follows the pattern shown above: a series of anonymous outputs with the first being a literal or reference and the following ones single calls without a  preceding value.
+A formula is a single-line representation of a `do` block, but it will only look like an array of infix calls when the `do` block follows the pattern shown above: an array of anonymous outputs with the first being a literal or reference and the following ones single calls without a  preceding value.
 Anything else will use the general notation for blocks in a line, with brackets and semicolons.
 For example, if we had named one of the items:
 ```
 y = do {
   x